carnisj/bcdi/.github/pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update
+- [ ] Documentation update

-## How Has This Been Tested?
+## How has this been tested?

 Please describe the tests that you ran to verify your changes.
 Provide instructions so that the tests can be reproduced.
-Please also list any relevant details for your test configuration

 **Test Configuration**: